apostrophecms/apostrophe-documentation/reference/apostrophe-push/index.md

 `options` may be omitted.
 If `options.tool` is present, it is appended to the type names being defined, after a hyphen.
 This is useful to define related types, like `apostrophe-pieces-manager-modal`.
-If an `options.substitute` object is present, the types names specified by its keys are replaced with the corresponding values.
+If an `options.substitute` object is present, the type names specified by its keys are replaced with the corresponding values.
 Related types starting with `my-` are also substituted without the need to separately specify that.

+If `options.stop` is present, mirroring stops when that base class is reached (inclusive).
+The search begins from the deepest subclass.
+`options.stop` is considered AFTER `options.substitute` is applied.
 ### getBrowserCalls(*when*)
 Returns browser-side JavaScript to make the calls queued up for the particular situation (`always`